Quick Start AAC Slurm Cluster User Guide

 XXXC8G1H_MI3XXX_Ubuntu22

-Each user will be given access permissions to specific partition(s)/queue(s).
+You will be given access to specific partition(s)/queue(s).

 Your account will be set up with access to specific partition(s)/queue(s).